basdxz/LeafCulling/docs/TECHNICAL.md

 ### New Should Side be Rendered Check

-The injection delegates across to a [method in the LeafCulling Class](https://github.com/basdxz/LeafCulling/blob/95feaed779b8da52d29b0513e164f164a862d35c/src/main/java/com/github/basdxz/leafculling/LeafCulling.java#L28), which performs much the same checks as the stained glass.
+The injection delegates across to a method in the [LeafCulling.class](https://github.com/basdxz/LeafCulling/blob/95feaed779b8da52d29b0513e164f164a862d35c/src/main/java/com/github/basdxz/leafculling/LeafCulling.java#L28), which performs much the same checks as the stained glass.
 Comparing this block to the other block, including the metadata, with the only difference being that the two most significant bits of the leaves, which are used to represent the decay, are masked off.

-### Why not force 'Fast Graphics' on the side check instead?

-TODO: SCREENSHOT

-This is another solution I considered here, but it comes with the downside that *any* adjacent leaf blocks will be hidden.
-Rather than having a side rendered in between different variations of leaves.

 ## Mod compatibility

 ### Explicitly Patched Mods

-TODO: SCREENSHOT

-A list of patches for the supported mods can be found in the [Mixin class](https://github.com/basdxz/LeafCulling/blob/95feaed779b8da52d29b0513e164f164a862d35c/src/main/java/com/github/basdxz/leafculling/mixin/plugin/Mixin.java).
+A list of patches for the supported mods can be found in the [Mixin.class](https://github.com/basdxz/LeafCulling/blob/95feaed779b8da52d29b0513e164f164a862d35c/src/main/java/com/github/basdxz/leafculling/mixin/plugin/Mixin.java).

-A list provided for convenience:
+Provided here for convenience:

 - Chisel
 - Biomes O' Plenty
 - Forestry